xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1           | A whole string (the only value in the cell)      |
 | 2           | Either a whole string or part of a longer string |

-By\_num    is the number 1 or 2 and specifies whether to search by rows or by columns.
+By\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether to search by rows or by columns.

 |             |                 |
 | ----------- | --------------- |